HaiderNuur/Data-Analyst-Journey/Intro To Data Analytics/Case study Final Assignment.md

 value of these orders are pretty higher than normal, also 4th & 5th order are done in minutes.
 3. For ellend, the 3rd transaction is suspecious because the ip addrees is different, postal address is different and value is pretty bigger

+Good answer:
+- Significantly higher Transaction Value where Shipping Address has been changed from home/office address to P.O.
+Box.
+- Higher Transaction Value and increased frequency of transactions.
+- IP Address change and significantly higher Transaction Value.
+- IP Address change and Shipping Address change

 #### Question 4: Briefly explain your key take-away from the provided data visualization chart.
 (1 mark)
 ![M1sTK7IQQAibEyuyEAAIBw_62598de906f0424494f10efc877a7c5c_DA_1-Q9-Chart](https://user-images.githubusercontent.com/20629270/142777044-652cce71-7bf0-499a-9e0e-a8d65af850d9.png)
-Answer: There is a high chance the ellend's 3rd transaction is fradulant and also the 3rd, 4th & 5th of johnp
+Answer: There is a high chance the ellend's 3rd transaction is fradulant and also the 3rd, 4th & 5th of johnp Good Answer: The visualization depicts the transaction values per transaction for all three users.
+The key take-away from this visualization is the sharp rise in the transaction values for users johnp and ellend, which may be indicative of an anomaly.

 #### QUestion 5:Identify the type of analysis that you are performing when you are analyzing historical credit card data to understand what a fraudulent transaction looks like.
 Hint: The four types of Analytics include: Descriptive, Diagnostic, Predictive, Prescriptive.
 (1 mark)
 Answer: it is a Descriptive technique, the data helped me to understand what happends and let me find anomalies in data.
+Good Answer: The learner identified 'Descriptive Analytics' as the type of analysis that they are performing when they are analyzing historical credit card data to understand what a fraudulent transaction looks like.